microsoft/hands-on-lab-acs-teams/docs/workshop.md

 This is done in 3 steps:

-- Initialize Azure Communication Services with the creation of a call agent
+- Initialize Azure Communication Services with the creation of a call agent based on an user access token that you will get from the Azure Communication Services resource
-- Set up a camera device and microphone to use in the call
+- Initialize the camera and microphone to use in the call
 - Listen for an incoming call to accept it

 ## Start a call